CJBuzz/text-unveil/ReadME.md

 #### Adding to a HTML Element

-Alternatively, if you a HTML element with children nodes that was created using `document.createElement` or other means (not yet displayed in DOM) and you wish to directly apply text unveil, you can use `unveilEl` instead
+Alternatively, if you a HTML element with children nodes that was created using `document.createElement` or other means (not yet displayed in DOM) and you wish to directly apply text unveil, you can use `unveilEl` instead.

 ```js
 unveilEl(element, containerElement, delay);